HorizenOfficial/cobalt-wallet/README.md

 Cobalt supports Google Chrome, and Chromium-based browsers.
 We recommend using the latest available browser version.

+## About

+Cobalt is a browser extension that communicates with TokenMint on the Horizen Tokenization Platform.

+Features include:
+- Generating a wallet for TokenMint
+- Restoring a wallet for TokenMint
+- Showing account balance and transaction history for fungible tokens and ZEN on TokenMint
+- Sending and receiving fungible tokens on TokenMint
+- Sending ZEN to the Horizen Mainchain and receiving ZEN from the Horizen Mainchain

 ## Installation Instructions
 We recommend installing the extension directly on your browser.
 However, if you would like to install a specific version of the extension, they are available [here](https://github.com/HorizenOfficial/cobalt-wallet/releases).